-- 1. Have a strong foundation in content knowledge. - 2.
-Acquire and use specific skills to enhance teaching and learning. - 3.
-Apply the use of current technology to teaching and learning. - 4.
-Are effective communicators. - 5.
-Are prepared to teach within a diverse society. - 6.
-Exhibit dispositions appropriate to the profession. - 7.
-Practice personal reflection on their teaching. - 8.
-Are collaborative professionals. - 9.
-Are active members of the community.
+- Have a strong foundation in content knowledge. - Acquire and use specific skills to enhance teaching and learning. - Apply the use of current technology to teaching and learning. - Communicate effectively. - Be prepared to teach within a diverse society. - Exhibit dispositions appropriate to the profession. - Practice personal reflection on their teaching. - Become collaborative professionals. - Be active members of the community.